apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Victoria Beckham: Spice Girls reunite... at Posh's 50th birthday**
+**What's New for the Kids at Sea Otter 2024**

-You can read more about it [here](https://www.bbc.com/news/entertainment-arts-68868289).
+You can read more about it [here](https://www.pinkbike.com/news/whats-new-for-the-kids-sea-otter-classic-2024.html).

 ## Requirements
 - Python 3.8